tiantz17/RiboMIMO/Readme.md

 list of codons seperated with tab;
 list of counts for ribosome footprints at ribosomal A site.
 ```
-An example of data format can be found in
+The processed datasets can be found in
 ```
-data/example
+data/
 ```

 # Run
 The RiboMIMO model can be trained and cross-validated with command:
 ```
-python -u runRiboMIMO.py --data [FILENAME] --gpu [GPU ID]
+python -u runRiboMIMO.py --nt --aa --data [DATASET] --gpu [GPU ID]
 ```

 For more information, please run help: